DavidAJohnston/DecentralizedApplications/README.md

     the founders.

-4. Minable tokens: Distribution of tokens by mining incentivizes the community to contribute resources to the DApp.
+4. Minable tokens: Distribution of tokens by mining incentivizes the community to contribute resources to the Dapp.
 In Bitcoin for example, there is a block reward every ten minutes, that incentivizes miners to provide hashing power to Bitcoin.
-Similarly, DApps need to determine how to incentivize the network to contribute the required resource as this is the most important decision about the token distribution.
+Similarly, Dapps need to determine how to incentivize the network to contribute the required resource as this is the most important decision about the token distribution.

-### How do I start developing a DApp?
+### How do I start developing a Dapp?

-To develop a DApp it is advised to follow these steps:
+To develop a Dapp it is advised to follow these steps:

 1. Create a whitepaper that has at least the following sections:
-    -   Intentions and goals of the DApp
+    -   Intentions and goals of the Dapp
     -   Plans for token distribution
     -   Mechanism for establishing consensus
-    -   Structure of the non-profit that oversees the DApp
+    -   Structure of the non-profit that oversees the Dapp
     -   Management of developer bounties
-    -   Technical description of the DApp
+    -   Technical description of the Dapp

 2. Gain community engagement by releasing the plan and by revising it based on feedback.
 3. Set a date when the community can contribute to the crowd-sale.
-4. Sell the initial tokens based on your whitepaper and establish a non-profit to oversee the development of the DApp.
+4. Sell the initial tokens based on your whitepaper and establish a non-profit to oversee the development of the Dapp.
 5. Begin executing your idea while the non-profit plans future development.

-### Why is a DApp a profitable model for developers, users and contributors?
+### Why is a Dapp a profitable model for developers, users and contributors?

 The model allows contributors to get involved with the project as purchasers of tokens, as project contributors or as providers of